basis-esports/basis/README.md

 ## To-Do

 - **Profile** Update format of the profile page to include user details and links to other accounts such as Twitch, YouTube, etc.
+  - See ```frontend/src/pages/EditProfile``` for Cardzilla app that I want to iterate on and incorporate into the profile page
 - **Posts** Implement hyperlinking and thumbnails in posts

 ## Quick Installation